 Describe your ideas and feelings about each with as much detail as possible.
 It will help you see other connections to other thoughts, memories, and dreams that might surface.

-The next time you do the exercise, you may find more details will emerge.
+The next time you do the exercise, more details will emerge.
 You may also find it links to other memories.

 Step Four ― Connecting to Other Memories